 - Trip Excludes

-The floodplains associated with the Komati and Limpopo rivers have produced very exciting birding over the past few years.
+The Limpopo River floodplain has produced very exciting birding over the past few years.
 Huge flat areas of grassland, when flooded, provide very productive birding habitat.
 Coastal forests near the towns of Macia and Xai Xai hold numerous species normally associated with northern Kwa Zulu Natal.
 The surrounding areas consist of long, uninterrupted stretches of white sandy beaches, high primary sand dunes, coastal forests, inland flood plains, and numerous lakes and accompanying marshlands.

 The town of Panda is a short way inland from the southern Mozambique coast, close to a relict and a dwindling patch of miombo woodland, which is presently the only site south of the Zambezi for a localised miombo specialist, the Olive-headed Weaver (Ploceus olivaceiceps).